OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 title: Convert an add-in to use the unified manifest for Microsoft 365
-description: Learn the various methods for converting an add-in with an XML manifest to the unified manifest for Microsoft 365 and sideload the add-in. ms.topic: how-to ms.date: 07/27/2023 ms.localizationpriority: medium
+description: Learn the various methods for converting an add-in with an XML manifest to the unified manifest for Microsoft 365 and sideload the add-in. ms.topic: how-to ms.date: 04/12/2024 ms.localizationpriority: medium
 ---

-# Convert an add-in to use the unified manifest for Microsoft 365 (preview)
+# Convert an add-in to use the unified manifest for Microsoft 365

 To add Teams capabilities to an add-in that uses the XML manifest, or to just future proof the add-in, you need to convert it to use the unified manifest for Microsoft 365.

 There are three basic tasks to converting an add-in project from the XML manifest to the unified manifest.

-- Ensure that you have 64x64 pixel and 128x128 pixel images files to serve as icons for the add-in.
+- Ensure that your add-in is ready to convert.
 - Convert the XML manifest itself to the JSON format of the unified manifest.
 - Package the new manifest and main icon and high resolution icon image files into a zip file for sideloading or deployment.